tanuja-prathipati/FoodMuse/README.md

 # FoodMuse

-FoodMuse is a recipe finder application that allows users to get recipes based on the ingredients they already have at home.
-The app uses React and React Router for seamless navigation and user experience.
+Food Muse is a React-based recipe generator that suggests dishes based on available ingredients.
+It features user authentication, saved recipes, and filters for cuisines and dish types.

 ## Features
 - Search for recipes using the ingredients you have.